ZephArvanitis/zola-site/content/posts/2018-02-10-how-did-i-get-an-outdoor-industry-job.md

 ### Learning the ropes

 My first serious conversation about what it takes to work in the outdoors was over the summer last year, when I sat down with two fabulous kayak guides in Alaska and absorbed a ton of wisdom from them.
 It was from these two amazing women that I learned what outdoor industry jobs tend to entail, when and where to start looking for them, and what's important in an application.
 Most significantly, they emphasized the importance of a wilderness first responder (WFR) certification.
 I took my WFR course in October through NOLS and it was an absolute blast.
-I wrote about it on an [older blog](https://heytasha.com/rafiki-posts/2017-11-02-wilderness-first-responder.html) if you want to hear more about it.
+I wrote about it on an [older blog (now updated to be here too!)](@/posts/2017-11-02-wilderness-first-response.md) if you want to hear more about it.

 At that point, I started mentioning my harebrained work-in-the-outdoors plan to friends and family.
 Almost everyone I spoke with had a friend or two who'd done something similar.
 Many people were kind enough to introduce me to their outdoorsy friend(s), and I started hearing stories and advice about outdoor industry jobs.